Back To Search Results

 Indications

-Mastering the skill of endotracheal intubation to secure an airway plays a critical role in many settings such as pre-hospital environments, emergency rooms, critical care units, and peri-operative medicine.
-In a rapidly deteriorating, critically ill patient, success rests on adequate preparation, experience, and anticipated difficulty associated with airway, clinical condition, and intubation.
-Rapid sequence intubation involves the simultaneous rapid administration of a paralytic drug and an induction agent to create optimal conditions to provide rapid control of the airway with the placement of an endotracheal tube.[1]
-This article gives an overview of indications, mechanism of action of commonly used sedatives and paralytics, endotracheal tubes, the sequence of steps in rapid sequence intubation, adverse effects of intubations and medications, and important contraindications.
+Mastering endotracheal intubation is critical in many settings, such as pre-hospital environments, emergency rooms, critical care units, and peri-operative medicine.
+Success in scenarios involving a rapidly deteriorating patient rests on adequate preparation, experience, and anticipated difficulty associated with airway, clinical condition, and intubation.
+Rapid sequence intubation involves the simultaneous administration of a paralytic drug and an induction agent to create optimal conditions for placing an endotracheal tube to achieve control of the patient's airway quickly.[1]
+This activity provides an overview of indications, mechanisms of action, endotracheal tubes, intubation sequence steps, potential adverse effects, and contraindications associated with the most commonly used sedatives and paralytics.

-Usually, emergent endotracheal intubation is indicated in the following clinical scenarios[2]:
+Emergent endotracheal intubation is typically indicated for the following clinical scenarios:

-• Hypoxemic respiratory failure, especially when it is persistent despite 100% inspired oxygen or non-invasive positive pressure ventilator support.
+• Hypoxemic respiratory failure, especially when persistent despite 100% inspired oxygen or non-invasive positive pressure ventilator support

-• Upper airway obstruction or injury (e.g., burns or caustic inhalation) requiring early and rapid stabilization of airway.
+• Upper airway obstruction or injury (eg, burns or caustic inhalation) requiring early and rapid stabilization of the airway

-• Shock/hemodynamic instability when associated with altered mentation and increased work of breathing.
+• Shock/hemodynamic instability associated with altered mentation and increased work of breathing

-• Clinical conditions associated with risk for airway compromises such as stroke, drug overdose, or coma.
+• Clinical conditions associated with risk for airway compromise, such as stroke, drug overdose, or coma [2]

-Regardless of the indications for endotracheal intubation, rapid sequence intubation is the standard of care for all intubations, which are not anticipated to be difficult.[3]
-The combination of administering a sedative with a neuromuscular blocking agent renders the patient unconscious and induces flaccid paralysis to facilitate placement of an endotracheal tube into the airway and also minimizes the risk of aspiration.[4]
+Regardless of the indications for endotracheal intubation, rapid sequence intubation is the standard of care for any condition requiring quick airway control that is not anticipated to be difficult.[3]
+The combination of administering a sedative with a neuromuscular blocking agent renders the patient unconscious and induces flaccid paralysis to facilitate the placement of an endotracheal tube into the airway and minimize the risk of aspiration.[4]
 Common sedative agents used during rapid sequence intubation include etomidate, ketamine, and propofol.
-Commonly used neuromuscular blocking agents are succinylcholine and rocuronium.
-Certain induction agents and paralytic drugs may be more beneficial than others in certain clinical situations.
+Commonly used neuromuscular blocking agents include succinylcholine and rocuronium.
+The effectiveness of induction agents and paralytic drugs varies depending on the clinical situation.
+These scenarios are discussed in greater detail below.

 Mechanism of Action